Small cities and towns that is.

-Remember, this trip was all about visiting those cities and towns in North Carolina and South Carolina with a population of 30,000 or less.
+Remember, this trip was all about visiting those small cities and towns in North Carolina and South Carolina with a population of 30,000 or less.

 Our next journey will be through North Carolina and South Carolina cities and towns with a bit larger population.